Brenda Gifford: Career

 Gifford took part in the 2018 Composing Women Program with Sydney Conservatorium of Music where Claire Chase worked with Gifford and four other Australian composers in creating new works.
 The five composers then travelled to New York where their work was performed with Chase.
 Gifford's Mungala (Clouds) featured Chase on flute accompanied by traditional clap sticks played by percussionist Bree van Reyk.
 Gifford was also included in the 2020-2021 program and developed a new project with Sydney Dance Company.
 As part of her work she scored dancer Joel Bray's Wagan (Wiradjuri for 'Raven') which was performed in 2020.

-In 2020 Gifford worked with Ensemble Offspring again when she became their inaugural First Nations Composer in Residence.
+In 2020, Gifford worked with Ensemble Offspring again when she became their inaugural First Nations Composer in Residence.
 In the same year she was also commissioned to create a new work Djiribawal to open the Canberra International Music Festival 2020.
 The work was later reimagined for performing with additional instruments and electronic soundscapes in 2021 and 2022.

 All concerts by Sydney Chamber Choir in 2021 opened with a performance of Gifford's Mother Earth/Minga Bagan, an acknowledgement of country commissioned by the choir.

 In her work at the National Film and Sound Archive she has curated notes and blogs for the NFSA website, and her work was used as liner notes for a reissue of Vic Simms' album The Loner.

+In 2023, Gifford was the recipient of the Merlyn Myer Music Commission.

+She was awarded the First Nations Fellowship, at the 2024 First Nations Arts and Culture Awards.